uf-mil-archive/PropaGator/azi_drive/readme.md

 * A tool for numerical estimation of jacobians for functions that give and take numpy arrays
 * A tool for numerical estimation of partial derivatives
 * A node (control_manager.py) for handling sudden shutdown of the azi_drive nodes
+* A pygame node for visualizing the force vectors generated

 # Shutdown procedure
 For now, you must command a zero wrench directly.
 The boat control architecture was not designed around services (We should do a redesign), which are required for using rospy's on_shutdown callback.
 In on_shutdown, _messages) are not guaranteed to be sent, only service calls and parameters.